emanuelalkobi/EC601_PROJECT/README.md

 ------------------------------------------------------------------------------------------
 *Game Detection*

-track_game.py is the main file and his aim is to detect the players and the soccer ball.
+Track_game.py is the main file and his aim is to detect the players and the soccer ball.

-for detecting the players we used the SSD_mobilenet_COCO.
+For detecting the players we used the SSD_mobilenet_COCO.
 It is based on a similar project:

             https://towardsdatascience.com/analyse-a-soccer-game-using-tensorflow-object-detection-and-opencv-e321c230e8f2